 2011-12: Gernat skated for the WHL champion Edmonton Oil Kings in his first season in North America and represented Slovakia at the 2012 U20 World Junior Championship.
 One of three Oilers’ prospects to skate for the Oil Kings, he scored 9 goals with 46 assists and was plus-41 with 46 penalty minutes in 60 games.
 He scored 7 goals with 6 assists and was plus-8 with 8 penalty minutes in 20 playoff games.
 In four games at the Memorial Cup he scored 1 goal and was minus-three.

-A lanky rearguard, his offensive instincts and skating ability are among his top abilities.
-He has excellent vision, is a quality passer, and is very confident with the puck, whether he’s carrying it out of the zone or distributing it.
-He still needs to work on his defensive positioning and decision making as well as add more bulk to his lean frame.
+Gernat is a lanky rearguard who skates well and has some offensive instincts.
+He has excellent vision, is a quality passer, and is very confident with the puck, whether he is carrying it out of the zone or distributing it.
+Gernat still needs to work on his defensive positioning and decision making and continue to add bulk to his lean frame.

 Gernat attended training camp with the Oilers and is in his second season with AHL affiliate Oklahoma City in 2014-15.
 While his offensive numbers are down his two-way play has improved and it appears he has made a concerted effort to improve in that area.
 Gernat's offensive flourishes likely initially garnered attention from NHL scouts but to play at that level he must be more competent in his own end.
 At this point, Gernat projects as a bottom pairing defenseman and power play specialist.
 His improved decision making and defensive play could increase those expectations.